ansible/awx/docs/rbac.md

 ### RBAC - System Basics

-There are four main concepts to be familiar with, Roles, Resources, Users, and Permissions.
+There are three main concepts to be familiar with, Roles, Resources, and Users.
-Users can be members of a role, which gives them access to any permissions bestowed upon that Role.
-In order to access a Resource, a Permission must be granted to a Role enabling all members of that Role to access the Resource.
+Users can be members of a role, which gives them certain access to any resources associated with that role, or any resources associated with "descendent" roles.

-For example, if I have an organization named "MyCompany" and I want to allow two people, "Alice", and "Bob", access to manage all the settings associated with that organization, I'd create a role (maybe called "MyCompany Administrator"), create a Permission to edit the organization "MyCompany" and assign it to the "MyCompany Administrator" role.
-I'd also add the two users "Alice" and "Bob" as members of the Role.
+For example, if I have an organization named "MyCompany" and I want to allow two people, "Alice", and "Bob", access to manage all the settings associated with that organization, I'd make them both members of the organization's `admin_role`.

-It is often the case that you have many Roles in a system, and you want some roles to include all of the permissions of other roles.
+It is often the case that you have many Roles in a system, and you want some roles to include all of the capabilities of other roles.
 For example, you may want a System Administrator to have access to everything that an Organization Administrator has access to, who has everything that a Project Administrator has access to, and so on.
 We refer to this concept as the 'Role Hierarchy', and is represented by allowing Roles to have "Parent Roles".
 Any permission that a Role has is implicitly granted to any parent roles (or parents of those parents, and so on).
-Of course Roles can have more than one parent, and permissions are implicitly granted to all parents.
-(Technically speaking, this forms a directional graph instead of a hierarchy, but the concept should remain intuitive.)
+Of course Roles can have more than one parent, and capabilities are implicitly granted to all parents.
+(Technically speaking, this forms a directional acyclic graph instead of a strict hierarchy, but the concept should remain intuitive.)

 ![Example RBAC hierarchy](img/rbac_example.png?raw=true)